 Each of these approaches has its own unique set of strengths, weaknesses, and limitations.
 The greatest benefit of self-report inventories is that they can be standardized and use established norms.
-They are also relatively easy to administer and have a much higher reliability and validity than projective tests.
+They are also relatively easy to administer and have much higher reliability and validity than projective tests.

 One of the biggest disadvantages of self-report inventories is that it is possible for people to engage in deception when answering questions.
 Even though techniques can be used to detect deception, people can still successfully provide false answers often in an effort to "fake good" or appear more socially acceptable and desirable.

 Another potential problem is that people are not always good at accurately describing their own behavior.
 People tend to overestimate certain tendencies (especially ones that are viewed as socially desirable) while underestimating other characteristics.
 This can have a serious impact on the accuracy of a personality test.